 Numbered #407 the card pictures Mantle and Berra with bats slung over their shoulders while posing legs up on the steps leading out to the field.
 One of the more underrated Topps baseball cards and a great buy at the right price.

 1953 Yogi Berra Topps SP #104

 We’ve split two expensive options up neatly, using this colorful card released by Topps in 1953.
-It features a large profile shot of Berra, although he has a serious expression on his face which goes against the grain compared to the majority of his collectibles.
+It features a large profile shot of Berra, although he has a severe expression on his face, which goes against the grain compared to most of his collectibles.

 1949 Yogi Berra Bowman RC #60

-A vibrant red makes up the background, contrasted against a large image of a young Berra holding a bat in hand.
-In a strange design choice, there’s no nameplate at the bottom as he was included in the first half of the set.
+A vibrant red makes up the background, contrasted against a large image of a young Berra holding a bat.
+In a strange design choice, there’s no nameplate at the bottom, as he was included in the first half of the set.
 However, it does help the card to stand out from the crowd, and there’s no mistaking Berra in the middle.

 Yogi Berra Baseball Card Value

 The most expensive Yogi Berra baseball card is the legendary 1948 Bowman Yogi Berra rookie card #6 (in black and white).